 Education & Literature

 Another way to celebrate Black History Month in your financial institution is through literature.
-Hold a book study during the month of February where you focus on a black author.
-Our article “How to Jump Start a Diversity and Inclusion Initiative in the Workplace” has a list of suggested books.
+Hold a book or podcast study during February where you focus on a Black author.
+Our article “How to Jump Start a Diversity and Inclusion Initiative in the Workplace” has a list of suggested books and podcasts.

 Self-Assessments

-Strive to be more purposeful in attracting, engaging and growing more diverse talent at your institution.
-Embrace the value and strength of differences to foster an all-inclusive workplace.
+Strive to be more purposeful in attracting, engaging, and growing more diverse talent at your institution.
+Embrace the value and strength of differences to foster an inclusive workplace.
 Through self-assessments and organizational commitment, you can better understand your current organization’s cultural profile – and adjust both your hiring and training program to exhibit the importance of diversity and inclusion across the organization.

 Look to Outside Resources to Better Educate Yourself and Your Team